 - OEHHA serves as the scientific foundation for CalEPA’s environmental regulations and provides valuable information to consumers, policy makers and manufacturers on the safety of chemicals in our environment.

-- SWRCB ensures that the quality of our water ways is safe and that we balance its use to meet the needs of all Californians.
+- SWRCB ensures that the quality of water resources and drinking water is safe and that we balance its use to meet the needs of all Californians.

 History of the California Environmental Protection Agency (PDF, 2001, 3.6 MB)